This section guides you through deploying a Terraform template to add Prisma AIRS AI Runtime: Network intercept protection for GCP

 inspect.

-The following table shows the network traffic type the AI Runtime Security: Network intercept or the VM-Series firewall
+The following table shows the network traffic type that the Prisma AIRS AI Runtime: Network intercept or the VM-Series firewall can support:

 Traffic Type